orstewar/ist346-content/labs/G.md

 1. What do we call multiple copies of the service we scale horizontally?
 1. What are the two things HA Proxy does as explained in this lab?
 1. Why is scaling out to more nodes/instances easier than scaling back to fewer nodes/instances?
-1. Type the command to scale the servce `db` to `7` instances.
+1. Type the command to scale the service `db` to `7` instances.
-1. Type the command bring up an environmnt and scale service `foo` to `8` instances.
+1. Type the command bring up an environment and scale service `foo` to `8` instances.
 1. How does the `leastconn` algorithm differ from the `roundrobin` algorithm?
 How are they similar?
 1. What are some potential uses of the `uri` load balancer algorithm?
 1. In spite of being load balanced, does our environment still have a single point of failure?
 If so, what is it?
 How can this be remedied?